Wordfence works on most WordPress websites. However, to make sure it works on your site you can check that it meets our minimum system requirements.

 We have seen several multisites with performance issues due to an outdated “object-cache.php” file.
 If you have performance problems on a multisite with Wordfence and are using an object cache, note that drop-in plugins do not show updates when WordPress checks for plugin updates, so you may need to check manually that it is up to date.

 LiteSpeed Specific Configurations

-Wordfence works fine with LiteSpeed.
-However, in some cases some configurations may need to be tweaked for Wordfence Scans and Automatic updates to work optimally.
+Wordfence works on a LiteSpeed web server.
+However, in some cases, some configurations may need to be tweaked for Wordfence scans and the automatic update feature to work optimally.
 For more information, please see Wordfence and LiteSpeed.